Leopold Kielholz

 Leopold "Poldi" Kielholz (9 June 1911 – 4 June 1980) was a Swiss football striker.
 He participated in the 1934 FIFA World Cup, scoring 3 goals, and also in the 1938 FIFA World Cup.
 Historically, he was the first Swiss international to score a goal for his country in a World Cup tournament.
-He was wearing glasses during games.
+He was known for wearing glasses during games.

 Football career

 Club

 Leopold Kielholz started his footballing career by BSC Old Boys Basel.
 A year later he transferred to Black Stars Basel and another two years later to FC Basel.

 A well-documented curiosity was that at the end of Basel's 1929–30 season, the team set off on a Scandinavian football tour, including a visit to Germany.
 Six games were played in Norway, but the first was played in Leipzig.
 The team travelled with 15 players, their trainer Kertész and two functionaries.
 The journey started with a train ride on 2 June 1930 at quarter past seven in the morning from Basel and they arrived in Leipzig at half passed eight that evening.
 The game against VfB Leipzig was played the next evening.
 The following one and a half days were spent travelling by train, train, ship, train and train again to Drammen in Norway.
 Only a few hours after their arrival, the team played a game against a joint team Mjøndalen IF / SBK Drafn.
 The next day was a train journey to Porsgrunn and two matches in 24 hours.
 Following that they travelled per bus and then by ship in a 48-hour journey to Bergen for a match against SK Brann.
 Another ship voyage, this time to Stavanger, two games against Viking FK, then a ship voyage back to Bergen.
 Finally, the tour ended with three train journeys in three days, Bergen/Oslo/Berlin/Basel, arriving at home on 20 June.
 The result of this tour was seven games, four wins, one draw, two defeats and approximately 160 hours of travelling.
 Kielholz was participant in this tour.
 He played in five games and scored a goal.